k-soliman/DeepFl-LogP/README.md

 ---------------------------------------------------------------------------------------

-When using DeepFl-LogP, Cite this paper: https://rdcu.be/chxaY
+When using the DeepFl-LogP tool, Please cite this paper: https://rdcu.be/chxaY